 Al Mansour closed out 2019 with three significant exhibitions.
 Al Mansour's Patriot Act, Art.
 II was on exhibit in Exploring Aspects of War In and Through the Visual Arts, at Northern Illinois University Art Museum in DeKalb, IL, and then he showed in The FL3TCH3R Exhibition of Socially & Politically Engaged Art at the Reece Museum at East Tennessee State University (Johnson City, TN) where he won the Award of Merit from juror Sue Coe for Just-us in America.
 He then finished the year with Inventing Souls #3 in REDEMPTION Is there a Moral Economy? at Skye Gallery in Providence, Rhode Island.

 Al Mansour began the new decade with a solo, Art is the Weapon, at the Peninsula Museum of Art in Burlingame, CA from January 22nd through April, when the COVID-19 pandemic closed the exhibition.
 He had 11 pieces on exhibit, incl.
 Enter the Dragon, Patriot Act, Art.
 I and II, Fela, Altered State(s), American Profile #3: Prison-Industrial Complex and other work.

 Al Mansour, however, did not sit still during the pandemic pause.
 He introduced a new series focused on Afrofuturism, entitled, AI (Gen 1), with three versions for this first generation.
 He plans on three generations with three new versions per generation.
 He also wrote his first book that he started in 2018.
-His newly founded artGriot Publishing has published, Divine Consciousness: From a Dystopian Diaspora to Afrofuturism, just released on hardcover, paperback and ebook.
+His newly founded artGriot Publishing published, Divine Consciousness: From a Dystopian Diaspora to Afrofuturism, which is available in hardcover, paperback and ebook.
 Other new artwork coming out soon includes completion of the New World Order series.
-Al Mansour is also considering several online exhibitions to be announced soon, and will exhibit in Storied References at the Northern Illinois University Art Museum opening January 12th, 2021.
+Earlier in 2021, Al Mansour exhibited in Storied References at the Northern Illinois University Art Museum.
+He is also considering several online exhibitions to be announced soon.

 Al Mansour's early career as the founder and president of AfroLink® Software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface and engaging and informative, interactive content.

 To read his ARTIST STATEMENT